-- Net earnings;
+Net earnings;

-- Net earnings per share;
+• Net earnings per share;

-- Working capital as a percent of net cash provided by operating activities;
+Working capital as a percent of net cash provided by operating activities;

-- Earnings from operations;

-- Market price for our common stock; and
+• Market price for our common stock; and

-- Total shareholder return.
+• Total shareholder return.

 In conjunction with selecting the applicable performance goal or goals, the Compensation Committee will also fix the relevant performance level or levels (e.g., a 15% return on equity) that must be achieved with respect to the goal or goals in order for key associates to earn performance shares.
-For 2013, no awards were conditioned on such performance goals.
+For 2014, no awards were conditioned on such performance goals.